Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: The modulated Hebbian plus Q network architecture (MOHQA)

 \section{The modulated Hebbian plus Q network architecture (MOHQA)}

+In this section a brief description of MOHQA architecture is provided, followed by a description of two key components in MOHQA: DQN and modulated Hebbian network (MOHN) and their integration.

-The proposed architecture (MOHQA) is composed of two main parts: a deep Q-network \cite{mnih2015human} (DQN), and a modulated Hebbian network (MOHN) that is plugged into the Q-network as a parallel unit to the DQN head (Fig. \ref{fig:MOHQA}).
+MOHQA is composed of two main parts: a deep Q-network \cite{mnih2015human} (DQN), and a modulated Hebbian network (MOHN) that is plugged into the Q-network as a parallel unit to the DQN head (Fig. \ref{fig:MOHQA}).
+DQN's main contribution is providing high-level features to MOHN, while MOHN's main contribution is decision making.